chenbekor/Rest2Syslog/README.md

   <img src="https://repository-images.githubusercontent.com/184577526/6d042f80-7056-11e9-9b2b-8e90c0ab0f40"/>
 </h1>

+If you seek to consume any REST API, fetch some items, parse into valid syslog messages and feed them into **any** Syslog destination this project is for you!

+Why syslog?
 Many products out there support ingestion of data via syslog.
 Some examples include: Kafka, Elasticsearch, Splunk, Redis, QRadar, the list goes on and on.
-If you seek to consume any REST API, fetch some items, parse into valid syslog messages and feed them into **any** Syslog destination this project is for you!
+If you want to integrate your product with other products, it is very likely that syslog is one of the viable integration interfaces.
+R2S will help you get the job done - all you need to do is extend to support your RESTful APIs.
+Read on for the full details.

 REST2Syslog collects data from any REST API parses the response, and sends it over to any configurable syslog destination.
 It is heavily based on [syslog-ng](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.18/administration-guide/2#TOPIC-1043883) and implented as a [python source plugin](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.18/administration-guide/23#TOPIC-1043966)